TL-B language

 The size of example_dynamic_var

-will be computed in runtime, when we load a
+is computed at runtime when we load the a

 _ {X:Type} a:^X = PutToRef X;